-4.1 Certification Authority (CA)
+4.1 CA

 OP-Services Ltd acts as a CA in adherence with this CP.
-The CA's tasks include:
+CA's tasks include:

-- 1. Governing OP-Services Ltd's service certificates' CA. - 2.
+- 1. Governing OP-Services Ltd's WS-channel's CA. - 2.
 Implementation and management of the Registration Service associated with the CA's Certificate Service. - 3.
 Certify the Public Keys of the End-entities and services it has approved. - 4.
 Ensure that the CA's services described in this document are available for use of the Relying Parties.